gromacs/gromacs/docs/install-guide/index.rst

 OpenCL GPU acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^

+The primary target of the |Gromacs| OpenCL support is accelerating simulations on AMD hardware, both discrete GPUs and APUs (integrated CPU+GPU chips).
+The |Gromacs| OpenCL on NVIDIA GPUs works, but performance and other limitations make it less practical (for details see the user guide).

+To build |Gromacs| with OpenCL_ support enabled, two components are
+required: the OpenCL_ headers and the wrapper library that acts as a client driver loader (so-called ICD loader).
+The additional, runtime-only dependency is the vendor-specific GPU driver for the device targeted.
+This also contains the OpenCL_ compiler.
+As the GPU compute kernels are compiled  on-demand at run time, this vendor-specific compiler and driver is not needed for building |Gromacs|.
+The former, compile-time dependencies are standard components, hence stock versions can be obtained from most Linux distribution repositories (e.g. ``opencl-headers`` and ``ocl-icd-libopencl1`` on Debian/Ubuntu).
+Only the compatibility with the required OpenCL_ version |REQUIRED_OPENCL_MIN_VERSION|
+needs to be ensured.
-To build Gromacs with OpenCL support enabled, an OpenCL_ SDK (e.g. `from AMD <http://developer.amd.com/appsdk>`_) must be installed in a path found in ``CMAKE_PREFIX_PATH`` (or via the environment variables ``AMDAPPSDKROOT`` or ``CUDA_PATH``), and the following CMake flags must be set
+Alternatively, the headers and library can also be obtained from vendor SDKs (e.g. `from AMD <http://developer.amd.com/appsdk>`_), which must be installed in a path found in ``CMAKE_PREFIX_PATH`` (or via the environment variables ``AMDAPPSDKROOT`` or ``CUDA_PATH``).

+To trigger an OpenCL_ build the following CMake flags must be set

 ::

     cmake .. -DGMX_GPU=ON -DGMX_USE_OPENCL=ON

-Building |Gromacs| OpenCL support for a CUDA_ GPU works, but see the known limitations in the user guide.
-If you want to do so anyway, because NVIDIA OpenCL support is part of the CUDA package, a C++ compiler supported by your CUDA installation is required.

 On Mac OS, an AMD GPU can be used only with OS version 10.10.4 and higher; earlier OS versions are known to run incorrectly.